mlimberg/BYOBackend/api-documentation/endpoints/reps/get api_v1_reps_id.md

 * ID (integer)

 ## Return format
-* Current representative profile object within an array
+* Returns an array containing the matching representative object

 ## Errors
 * **404** - not found